spcourse/sp1/index.md

 This course's philosophy on academic honesty is best stated as "be reasonable."
 The course recognizes that interactions with classmates and others can facilitate mastery of the course's material.
 However, there remains a line between enlisting the help of another and submitting the work of another.
 This policy characterizes both sides of that line.

-The essence of all work that you submit to this course must be your own.
+The essence of all work that you submit to this course must be your own (unless explicitly stated otherwise).
 Collaboration on problem sets is not permitted except to the extent that you may ask classmates and others for help so long as that help does not reduce to another doing your work for you.
 Generally speaking, when asking for help, you may show your code to others, but you may not view theirs, so long as you and they respect this policy's other constraints.
 Collaboration on the course's test and quiz is not permitted at all.

 Below are rules of thumb that (inexhaustively) characterize acts that the course considers reasonable and not reasonable.
 If in doubt as to whether some act is reasonable, do not commit it until you solicit and receive approval in writing from the course's heads.
 Acts considered not reasonable by the course are handled harshly.